-Nicol: Look, the last time I saw Doctor Who (Underworld Part Four – Ed.) they had loads of extras standing around doing nothing at all, and here, when you need loads of people to do something, they get this shambles instead.
+Nicol: Look, the last time I saw Doctor Who (Underworld Part Four) there were loads of extras standing around doing nothing, and yet here, when you need people to actually do something, they get this shambles instead.

-Sue: That woman with the red hair can’t even shout hooray at the right time.
+Sue: That woman with the red hair can’t even shout hooray on cue.
 She’s way out.

-Elsewhere, a group of hooded figures are monitoring one of the faces in this “crowd”.
+A group of hooded figures are monitoring the faces in this ‘crowd’.